vectordotdev/vector/CONTRIBUTING.md

 #### Changelog

 Developers do not need to maintain the [`Changelog`](/CHANGELOG.md).
-This is automatically generated via the `make release` command.
+This is automatically generated via the `make release-prepare` command.
 This is made possible by the use of [conventional commit](#what-is-conventioonal-commits) titles.

 ### Building a sink